 Cauliflower Tuna Pasta Bake

-Tip the cauliflower and pasta into an oven proof dish, then pour over the sauce.
-Mix to thoroughly coat the past and cauliflower in sauce, then sprinkle over the remaining cheese.
+- Tip the cauliflower and pasta into an oven proof dish, then pour over the sauce.
+Mix to thoroughly coat the past and cauliflower in sauce, then sprinkle over the remaining 25g / 1.5 tablespoons of grated cheese.

-Place in oven and cook for 30-35 mins until golden and bubbling.
+- Place in the preheated oven and cook for 30-35 mins until golden and bubbling.
 Stand for a couple of minutes before serving.